This post may contain affiliate links. Read my full disclosure policy.

 Hearty and satisfying, Chicken Cacciatore is a rustic Italian classic.
-Serve on its own with crusty sourdough, creamy polenta, rice or pasta.
-An easy comforting dish the whole family with enjoy!
+Serve it on its own or with crusty sourdough bread, creamy polenta, rice or pasta.
+An easy, comforting meal the whole family with enjoy!
 Video.
+Plus 35+ Must-Try Chicken Thigh Recipes!

 Hearty and satisfying, Chicken Cacciatore is a rustic Italian classic.
 Serve on its own with crusty sourdough, pair with creamy polenta, rice or pasta.
 An easy comforting chicken dish the whole family with enjoy!
 Paleo & Gluten-Free.

-This recipe for Chicken Cacciatore is very simple to make with huge flavor rewards!
-Chicken is cooked until tender in a rich tomato sauce with red wine, mushrooms, olives, capers and rosemary.
+Chicken Cacciatore is a classic Italian meal made with tender falling-off-the-bone chicken braised in a flavorful, rich tomato sauce with mushrooms, olives, capers and rosemary.
+The flavor is tangy, rich and briny.
 So savory and wholesome.
 The best part?
-This Chicken Cacciatore recipe comes together in about an hour, with only 30-minutes of hands-on time- a delicious, Italian Comfort food meal, that is easy enough for weeknights.
+This Chicken Cacciatore recipe comes together in about an hour, with only 30 minutes of hands-on time- a delicious, Italian Comfort food meal, that is easy enough for weeknights.

 Chicken Cacciatore | 60-sec Video

-I love that this recipe for Chicken Cacciatore is incredibly flexible.
+• This recipe is incredibly flexible!
 Use chicken thighs, chicken breast, or even the whole bird.
 Leaving the skin on can create a more tender moist meat, but really it is quite delicious with skinless chicken breast as well.
-If going for the whole bird you will want to wait to add the breasts near the end to avoid overcooking and drying out.
+If going for the whole bird (parted out) you will want to wait to add the breasts near the end to avoid overcooking and drying out.

+• It is gluten free!
 The meat is seared in olive oil.
-You can dredge in flour to help crisp up the meat, we skip this step, opting for gluten-free friendly and we didn’t miss a thing.
-But feel free to do it your own way!
+(You can dredge in flour to help crisp up the meat, we skip this step, opting for gluten-free friendly and we didn’t miss a thing.
+But feel free to do it your own way!)

 This is a very forgiving and adaptable recipe.
 Make it your way!